 Virtual waiting room for Nifty’s The Matrix NFT drop

 NFTs are so exciting because fans and community drive their value.
-And if you’re wanting fans and customers to continue to hype your NFTs, you need to create value that lasts.
+And if you want fans and customers to continue to hype your NFTs, you need to create value that lasts.

 In this article, we’ve covered the foundations of a successful NFT collection drop.
 If you take nothing else away from this guide, consider and answer these seven essential questions for a successful NFT launch: